 Table 3.12-C-4 lists the public parks and recreation facilities within the RSA and includes information on whether the resources are considered passive or active.
 Passive resources are those that are typically associated with open space areas with trails and/or picnic areas.
 Passive parks are less likely to be resources where children would congregate.
 Active resources are those that include development of some sort (such as playgrounds and ballfields).
 Given the presence of these resources targeted toward children, it is reasonable to assume that children would congregate at active parks to a greater degree than at passive parks.
-Based on Table 3.12-C-4, of the 28 parks, recreation and open space resources in the RSA, 15 are passive and 13 are active.
+Based on Table 3.12-C-4, of the 29 parks, recreation and open space resources in the RSA (which excludes the Palmdale Subsection and Maintenance Facility), 16 are passive and 13 are active.